-- Linear motion and force
+- · Linear motion and force

-- Sources of energy
+- · Sources of energy

-- Chemical fundamentals
+- · Chemical fundamentals

 - The impact of Science on society and the environment

 - Theories and models of chemical and physical systems.

-Assessment: Internal work, practical and the oretical internal assessment, and an external exam.
+Assessment: Internal work, practical and theoretical internal assessment, and an external exam

-Pathway: Physical Science is a pre-requisite to Physics and Chemistry and has been identified as highly advantageous for University level courses in agricultural science, applied science, aquaculture, biochemistry, botany, chemistry, dentistry, dietetics, engineering, food technology, forensic science, geology, health science, human movement, nursing, marine science, medicine, pharmacy, physics, physiotherapy, psychology, sportsscience, teaching, viticulture, wine making and zoology.
+Pathway: Physical Sciences 3 is a pre-requisite to Physics and Chemistry and has been identified as highly advantageous for University level courses in agricultural science, applied science, aquaculture, biochemistry, botany, chemistry, dentistry, dietetics, engineering, food technology, forensic science, geology, health science, human movement, nursing, marine science, medicine, pharmacy, physics, physiotherapy, psychology, sports science, teaching, viticulture, wine making and zoology.

+TDS215122

-TDS215122 - Transdisciplinary Science 2
+Transdisciplinary Science 2

+Complexity Level: Z

+TCE Points: 15

+TCE Standards:

-TCE Standards Computers & Internet-No
+Computers & Internet

+Mathematics

-Mathematics-No Reading & Writing-No
+Reading & Writing

 Learners are required to work as directed in practical situations as potentially dangerous materials and equipment may be used in this course.
-This course requires learners to collaborate with others
+This course requires learners to collaborate with others.

-A, C or Above in Year 10 Science, English and Mathematics
+Recommended for students who have achieved a C or above in Year 10 Science, English and Mathematics.